SwedbankPay/developer.swedbankpay.com/_includes/sort-order-payment-menu.md

 | Trustly | "Trustly" |
 | Vipps | "Vipps" |

-## Expand the First Instrument
+## Expand the First Payment Method

-A useful addition to sorting the order in the payment menu, is auto expanding the first instrument.
+A useful addition to sorting the order in the payment menu, is auto-expanding the first method.
 This is done by adding the `boolean` field `expandFirstInstrument` and set it to `true`.
-The top instrument will be expanded when the payment UI is loaded.
+The top method will be expanded when the payment UI is loaded.
 This is not mandatory, and can also be used as a stand-alone without sorting the order of the menu.